 Weight Loss and Fat Burning Potential

 Can you lose weight playing racquetball?
 That’s a big fat YES!
 Engaging in a game of racquetball requires constant motion, even if you’re not that great at it.
-A 155-pound woman can expect to burn between 260 and 372 calories in just 30 minutes of racquetball.
+The calories burned during racquetball by a 155-pound woman are fairly substantial — she can expect to burn between 260 and 372 calories in just 30 minutes of racquetball.

 It all depends upon the intensity with which you play.
 If you’re not into hustling around the court or winning, you’ll be on the lower end.
 If, however, you fancy yourself the queen of the racquetball world and would rather shave your eyebrows off than lose a point, you can bet your caloric expenditure will be pretty high.

-Scheduling a few games of racquetball into your weekly schedule wouldn’t be a bad idea to mix up your routine, get into great shape, burn a little fat and add a bit of fun to your life.
+Scheduling a racquetball workout or two into your weekly schedule wouldn’t be a bad idea to mix up your routine, get into great shape, burn a little fat and add a bit of fun to your life.

 Toning and Muscle Building Potential